bigbott/jpas/README.md

 **JPaS** stands for Java Pages Simplified, it serves `GET `requests and returns `HTML `in response.

 ### Why was it written?
 I needed a simple Java backend for my multi-page app.
 Though I could use Struts or Spring MVC, I wanted something simpler, smaller, predictable, and hopefully more performant.
-Also, I'm not too fond of templates as a phenomenon, no matter if JSP, Velocity, or Theamleaf -- JPaS parses plain HTML templates at server start time using JSoup and modifies Document (Java object) at request time.
+Also, I'm not too fond of templates as a phenomenon, no matter if JSP, Velocity, or Theamleaf, JPaS parses plain HTML templates at server start time using JSoup and modifies Document (Java object) at request time.

 ### Example
 Here is the server-code we required to write to process request in JPaS: